-- Asked who granted the waiver to those communities that received them, she indicated it to have been
+Asked who granted the waiver to those communities that received them, she indicated it to have been the EPA.

-the EPA.

-- 4

-5 2.
-Fraser Square Veteran's Memorial
+2. Fraser Square Veteran's Memorial

-- 6 Submitted by Finance Director Paul T. Micali - 7 The Town Council will discuss the status of the Fraser Square Veteran's Memorial and determine 8 the future of the project. - 9 dedication service to Duncan Fraser, alternate locations were sought.
+Submitted by Finance Director Paul T. Micali The Town Council will discuss the status of the Fraser Square Veteran's Memorial and determine the future of the project.

+The project, which began in 2014, was to place a Veterans' memorial at Fraser Square.
+The plan included removal of a tree to allow for handicap access.
+After learning that the tree was part of a dedication service to Duncan Fraser, alternate locations were sought.
 The area identified was Watson Park, which has handicap access and parking.